railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 .. tip::  The CRM portal

-	Open ERP's ``portal_service`` module enables you to open parts of your CRM functionality to suppliers and customers.
+	Open ERP's :mod:`portal_service` module enables you to open parts of your CRM functionality to suppliers and customers.
 They can then connect to your system using their own login and follow their orders or requests online.
 For example the customer could make a support request directly in your system, perhaps avoiding a lengthy process of data entry.